andrewwhitten/Heroku-Salesforce-Search/README.md

 # Heroku-Salesforce-Search

+<b>This project is now a few years old, and I'm unlikekly to revisit it.
+Do feel free to branch it off if you are interested to take it further.</B>

 Salesforce has some good mechanisms for querying data, however limitations of the platform become apparent when you have:

 * SOQL Query joins across multiple large objects